The 20 best smartphones in the world

 The Galaxy S7 is a beautifully designed smartphone that sports the best camera we've seen on a smartphone, even beating the iPhone 7 Plus.
 It's also powerful, and its water resistance rests your worries of accidental water damage.

 You also get Samsung Pay, which works with almost any payment terminal in any store -- something the iPhone's Apple Pay can't do.
-(Note: This is not the same phone as the Galaxy Note 7, which was recalled after reports that the batteries exploded.)
+(Note that this is not the same phone as the Galaxy Note 7, which has been recalled following reports that the batteries exploded).

-You can get it pretty cheaply this month, but Samsung is expected to release the Galaxy S8 soon, with rumours pointing to a March launch date.

-Samsung will announce its new Galaxy S8 on March 29.
-You're betting off waiting if you want the latest and greatest from Samsung.

 Without a doubt, the iPhone 7 brings the best apps and ecosystem to its users.
 And by ecosystem, we mean the support you get from Apple if something goes wrong, as well as getting the latest software updates straight from Apple.

-It also works amazingly well with other Apple products, too, like Apple's new wireless earphones, called AirPods.
+It also works amazingly well with other Apple products, too, like the new AirPods wireless earphones.

 The hardware also got a few improvements over the iPhone 6S, like water resistance, a camera that performs better in low light, a more powerful processor, and even redesigned antenna bands.

-The iPhone 7 Plus' dual-lens camera is the key feature that places the larger iPhone 7 Plus in over the iPhone 7.
+The iPhone 7 Plus' dual-lens camera is the key feature that places the larger iPhone 7 Plus in the top spot over the iPhone 7.

 It lets you take pictures with a professional-looking 'bokeh' effect, in which the background is blurry in contrast to the subject.
 The second lens is also a telephoto lens that achieves 2x optical zoom, which means it zooms into subjects without sacrificing picture quality like digital zoom does on most smartphone cameras.